-- The physical construction of the space will be done engaging professionals as well as members of the community.
-This approach is to ensure that community members can learn a set of skills during the process and aspire to future professional opportunities: - Once the project has been completed, the community will take charge of running and managing the public space.
-Apart from events and festivalfestivals, stress will be put on everyday activities to make the space dynamic, liveablelivable and sustainable.
+• Once the project has been completed, the community will take charge of running and managing the public space.
+Apart from events and festivals, stress will be put on everyday activities to make the space dynamic, livable and sustainable.

 The continuous engagement of community in each phase of the process will ensure a sense of ownership for the new public space.
-The importance of engaging the community in developing everyday activity in this new space will be strategic for the success of the programmeprogram.
+The importance of engaging the community in developing everyday activity in this new space will be strategic for the success of the program.
 The new typology of public space will have to be a space where to gather, work, play, and learn in a community setting.
 Participation methods are chosen because, in these phases, the community can involve in the planning and development process that is essential to the project implementation.
-This activity will trigger strong relationships with space and place.
+This activity will trigger strong relationships with space and place

-The construction of the new public space will involve a survey of the current urban form and itspotential reorganisation.reorganization.
+The construction of the new public space will involve a survey of the current urban form and its potential reorganization.
 The local communities will be engaged in a discussion about their future social, environmental, physical, and economic outlook.
 The proposed process might involve land acquisition, relocation of some activities, new constructions and demolitions of existing buildings.
 Where necessary, the community will work together in building new dwellings, infrastructures and resources to benefit the entire community.
-Surpassing the fragmented and individualistic approach of traditional western zooning, the programmeprogram suggests a community approach to the development of neighbourhoodsneighborhoods.
+Surpassing the fragmented and individualistic approach of traditional western zooning, the program suggests a community approach to the development of neighborhoods.
 With the aid of experts, communities will implement guidelines and tactics developed as a new typology of public space to gain control and agency on their own environment.
-Regaining the traditional approach to urban development as a coordination and collaboration between citizens and communities, this programmeprogram will promote in the medium-long term changes to urban form to achieve a city that could better respond to the current challenges of climate change.
+Regaining the traditional approach to urban development as a coordination and collaboration between citizens and communities, this program will promote in the medium-long term changes to urban form to achieve a city that could better respond to the current challenges of climate change.